cado-security/product-help/docs/cado/deploy/cross/aws-organizations.md

 ### 3. **Set Cross-Account IAM Role**

-Next, configure the cross-account IAM role that the Cado platform will use to interact with other accounts:
+Next, configure the cross-account IAM role that the / Forensic Acquisition and Investigation platform will use to interact with other accounts:

 - Enter the role name (e.g., `CadoResponseRole`) in the `Cross Account IAM Role Name` field.
 - Click `Discover accounts` to trigger the discovery process using the provided role.